vishen/sluez/README.md

 ```

 ## TODO

-- Add command to be able to set device properties
+- Add command to be able to set device and/or adapter properties
-- Add command "auto" that will try to pair the device, then connect the device